 Major Towers RE was an airfield construction engineer working in the relative safety of the rear area of the Burma front in North East India.
 He was physically unremarkable and had not volunteered for the special forces or the Chindits.
 Working on airfields in rear areas is at the more comfortable end of soldiering.
 (It certainly was when I did it!)
 Some might think that such work would lead to softness and risk aversion but not in Major Towers.

 Major Towers could probably have avoided this mission but he did not and set off with some local porters.
 He was assisted across the Chindwin River which was more or less the front line and then he marched east over jungle covered mountain ranges towards Indaw.
-He was told to keep an eye out for a British SOE operative enigmatically called X and by chance he did bump into X. He was rather surprised at the mission and offered to help.
+He was told to keep an eye out for a British SOE operative enigmatically called X and by chance he did bump into X who was rather surprised at Major Towers’ mission and offered to help.

 He then set off back with SOE’s X, who took him most of the way back but then left him to complete the journey.
 Alas, Major Towers, by now alone without porters, was then charged by a buffalo and gored in one arm which was then useless to him.
 He pressed on to the Chindwin River one arm hanging uselessly from his side.
 He had no means to cross the river, so he hid on the river bank to see what turned up.